BenjiTrapp/benjitrapp.github.io/_attacks/2024-06-07-red-windows-api.md

 }
 ```

-In this example, we're using ShellExecuteEx to open a web page (https://www.example.com) using the default web browser.
-The SEE_MASK_NOCLOSEPROCESS flag is set to obtain a handle to the launched process, and WaitForSingleObject is used to wait for the process to finish.
+In this example, ShellExecuteEx is used to open a web page (https://www.example.com) with the default web browser.
+The SEE_MASK_NOCLOSEPROCESS flag is set to obtain a handle to the launched process, and WaitForSingleObject is used to wait for the process to complete.

 ## GetTokenInformation

-The GetTokenInformation API in C++ is used to retrieve information about a security token associated with a process or thread.
-It can be valuable in cybersecurity and penetration testing when you need to gather information about the privileges, groups, or other characteristics of a user's access token.
-Here's an example of how to use GetTokenInformation to retrieve the groups that a user belongs to:
+The GetTokenInformation API in C++ is utilized to obtain details about a security token linked to a process or thread.
+This can be particularly useful in cybersecurity and penetration testing for gathering information about the privileges, groups, or other attributes of a user's access token.
+Below is an example of how to use GetTokenInformation to retrieve the groups a user belongs to:

 [Learn Microsoft Link](https://learn.microsoft.com/de-de/windows/win32/api/securitybaseapi/nf-securitybaseapi-gettokeninformation)